metricationmatters/research/proposals/AreaAndVolume.md

 Solution
 ========

-I would deprecate but not abolish the current usage but call the current "square meter" and "cubic meter" an "accurate description.
+I would deprecate but not abolish the current usage but call the current "square meter" and "cubic meter" an "accurate description".

 I propose to give the "square meter" and the "cubic meter" a name.  "square meter" and "cubic meter" is competely accurate but more